 Taking out scratches by hand is for prison inmates (or anyone else that has unlimited time available) - you need a power tool

-You need a kit with abrasives, not just polishing compound and felt pad
+You need a kit with abrasives, not just a bit of polishing compound and a felt pad

 Taking out scratches is time-consuming

 What type of abrasive is best for glass scratch removal?
-To make things really simple: If the abrasive (not the back of the disk but the working surface is any other colour than dark grey, don't touch it.
-Here is the reason why.
-Silicon carbide is an abrasive that posesses about 85-90% of the hardness of diamond.
-Aluminium oxide, which is the other abrasive widely used has a hardness of roughly 70% of diamond.
+To make things really simple: If the abrasive (not the back of the disk but the working surface) is any other colour than dark grey, don't touch it!
+Here is the reason why: Silicon carbide is an abrasive that possesses about 85-90% of the hardness of diamond.
+Aluminium oxide, which is the other abrasive widely used, has a hardness of roughly 70% of diamond.
 Which one would you rather use?
 I would use silicon carbide, wouldn't you?
 Yes, and you guessed it: Silicon carbide is dark grey or almost black.

 One well known abrasive disk sold for glass scratch removal is the 3M Trizact brand.
 It was used by many professionals until a few years ago.
 You can recognize it very easily by the green, pink, blue and orange colours.
 Don't get fooled by the famous brand.
 Trizact does work, but the skill level required to achieve good quality results is quite high.
 For one thing, you have to use it at an angle to cut enough glass and that, in turn, very likely will result in swirls and distortion.